eagle840/katacoda-labs/sshbasics/step1.md

 `ssh-copy-id  alexis@host01`{{execute HOST2}}

+The first time you login to an ssh server, you'll be requested to accept the server ssh key fingerprint.

 enter the password for alexia on the server (1234)

 and now we can connect to the server just using the key

 `ssh alexis@host01`{{execute HOST2}}

+Now on the server terminal window, you'll see that the public key has been added to your 'authorized_keys' file. (note that each key is on a single line!)

+`cat ./.ssh/authorized_keys`{{execute}}